AIOFH/aiofh-community/README.md

 - 👀 **Preview** - AIOFH will comment on your discussion with the generated episode link
 - 🚫 **Opt Out** - If you don't like how your prompt was interpreted, request credit removal
 - 💬 **Feedback** - Your feedback helps improve AIOFH's understanding
-- 🔄 **Learn & Adapt** - Future: Community votes on AIOFH's behavior itself!
+- 🔄 **Learn & Adapt** - Community feedback shapes how AIOFH evolves

 ---